rahulmbagal/Docker_Links_Commands/README.md

 then below line enter:
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-# Use an existing docker image as a base
+# Use an existing docker image as a base i.e "tagging the image"

 FROM alpine